VeDA is here to help.

 I'd like to talk other people who have a vestibular disorder.

-VEDA members can also connect with others suffering from vestibular disorders through V-PALS, our members only network.
+VeDA members can also connect with others suffering from vestibular disorders through V-PALS, our members only network.
 By joining V-PALS you will be put in touch with a self-selected group of people looking for others to share with and learn from.
 V-PALS receive a list of members' names with e-mail contact information, then it's up to you to reach out to other members to connect.
-To sign up for V-PALS you need to be a VEDA member - send us an e-mail with your name, e-mail address and (optionally) your vestibular diagnosis, date of birth and gender (as some people are interested in connecting specifically to people within a certain age group, gender, and/or vestibular diagnosis), or register on our website (if you already have an online account, login) and go to your account settings to sign up for V-PALS.
+To sign up for V-PALS you need to be a VeDA member, then send us an e-mail with your name, e-mail address and (optionally) your vestibular diagnosis, date of birth and gender (as some people are interested in connecting specifically to people within a certain age group, gender, and/or vestibular diagnosis).
+If you are a VeDA member with a website account, you can join V-PALS by changing your account settings.